kenjennings/Atari-Pet-Frogger/README_Porting.md

 BASIC programs will utilize fewer of the features of the computer making it easier to port to the Atari.
 Also consider that when BASIC is the source and Assembly is the target, then Atari BASIC games are eligible for "porting".
 A functional, but mediocre Atari BASIC game could be embellished with Assembly language into a work of art and an exciting gaming experience.

 **ASSEMBLY PROGRAMS**

 Assembly programs may use more features of the original platform.
-Again, if the platform is less capable than the Atari then special considerations may need to be made.
-Additionally, Oranges do not have to equal Apples, so an approximation or replacement in the Atari style could be done.
+Each source system is differently abled from the Atari, so it is unlikely the Atari port can look exactly the same as the original.
+Oranges do not have to equal Apples, so an approximation or replacement in the Atari style is always the goal.

 Then again, just because the game is in machine language doesn't necessarily mean the author is pushing the platform to limits that would be difficult for the Atari.
 Sometimes nice, simple games are in Assembly, just because BASIC can't handle timing or many updates.

-**ALSO**

-Port known games in Atari BASIC to Assembly and improve the gaming experience.

 **SOURCES FOR GAMES**

 - Books/Magazines from the 1970s and 80s.